DSX99/8-bit-processor/README.md

 11111 xxx - ifngr_r, !(reg0 > reg1), change CODE address to xxx

+About assembler:

+If anyone tries to work with assemler: i added comments, they should start with //, they should work anywhere in the code.
+Any new instructions should be in its own line and total number of intructions in 256, any more and code storage will not take them (8-bit address space).

 Well it should be all.
 Again if somehow you have question you can write to: nikita.nakonechnyy@nu.edu.kz.